Jas-SinghFSU/HyprPanel/README.md

 The HyprPanel comes with a configuration menu which is available by opening the Dashboard menu (click the button in the bar with your Distro's logo) and then clicking the Gear icon;

-> NOTE: If your system is an language other than English the resource monitor in the dashboard may not work properly.
+> NOTE: If your system is in a language other than English, the resource monitor in the dashboard may not work properly.

 ### Specifying bar layouts per monitor